Nhlosokuhle/spazagamershop/README.md

 # spaza gamer shop

 ## Description of the web application
-Spaza Gamer Shops is a simple e-commerce web application built with Django.
+Spaza Gamer Shop is a simple e-commerce web application built with Django.
 The app allows users to browse video games that are available at the store.

 ## Usage
 To use the app, simply go to https://spazagamershop.herokuapp.com/ in your web browser.